 Joan initially lived in Olivia's shadow in Hollywood

-When Joan returned home from spending a couple of years with their expat father in Japan, she found her sister on the verge of a career in Hollywood and decided she wanted the same thing.
+When Joan returned home from spending a couple of years with their ex-pat father in Japan, she found her sister on the verge of a career in Hollywood and decided she wanted the same thing.
 Olivia instead tried to send Joan to finishing school.
 Olivia later admitted to Vanity Fair, "I suppose the way I saw it then was that I wanted Hollywood as my domain, and I wanted San Francisco society to be hers."
 But Joan insisted to her older sibling, "I want to do what you're doing."

 So Joan came to live with Olivia and their mother in Hollywood.
-But Olivia, who was under contract to Warner Brothers, didn't want Joan to work at the same studio as her.
+But Olivia, who was under contract with Warner Brothers, didn't want Joan to work at the same studio as her.
 And as she believed there was room for only one de Havilland in Hollywood, she encouraged her sister to use a different last name.
 Joan didn't like this, but when a fortune teller advised her that she needed a stage name ending in "e" to achieve success, she began using Fontaine, her stepfather's name.